Ready to move on, but want to protect the employees and HOAs you serve? Let’s talk.

 We’ve put together a team of investors and advisors with deep experience

-Kyle is a board member at Mosaic Management Group, a fast-growing HOA management company that represents more than 300 communities across Texas.
+Kyle is a former board member at Mosaic Management Group, a fast-growing HOA management company that represents more than 300 communities across Texas.

 Joel was CEO of Trammell Crow Company, then the world’s largest private commercial real estate development firm.
 He is also the author of “The 10 Laws of Trust: Building the Bonds that make a Business Great.”

 Ed is the CEO of Carolina Tractor and a Founding Partner of Beacon Properties, both firms with more than 30 years’ experience in construction and real estate development in the Carolinas.

 Our goal is a streamlined process that is simple, fair, and quick

 Give us a call or click “let’s talk” below.
 In our initial call we’ll talk at a high level about your business and your goals.
 If it sounds like there may be a match, we’ll sign an NDA to discuss more.

 We’ll schedule a meeting to talk more in-depth (in-person if possible).
 We want to build a relationship.
 Usually we can arrive at a ballpark valuation for your business at this meeting.

 If we’re both still excited, we’ll spend some time better understanding your business.
 We’ll sign a Letter of Intent that permits us to confidentially review the key details of your business.

 Once we’ve developed an understanding of your business, we’ll be in a position to agree on final terms.
 Our goal is to arrive at terms and a price we all feel good about.